javad-sh/deepseek_RTL_chrome_extension/README.md

 </p>
 <p>
-put files in a folder and add folder as chrome extention.
+put files in a folder and add folder as chrome extension.

 </p>